 Brilliant white can help to make bold pigments really pop, especially those of primary colours.
 In this white dining room pillar box red chairs and a matching chevron patterned fabric blind add a welcome vibrancy to the decor.

 Modern design lights stand out in a bold blue acrylic, that will cast a coloured glow onto the blank canvas white walls.
+If you opt for a blank backdrop, be sure to use the best white paint for walls.

 10. Set the scene with a feature wall